Glossary of the French Revolution

-This is a glossary of the French Revolution.
-It generally does not explicate names of individual people or their political associations; those can be found in List of people associated with the French Revolution.
+This glossary of the French Revolution generally does not explicate names of individual people or their political associations; those can be found in List of people associated with the French Revolution.

-The terminology routinely used in discussing the French Revolution can be confusing, even daunting.
+The terminology routinely used in discussing the French Revolution can be confusing.
 The same political faction may be referred to by different historians (or by the same historian in different contexts) by different names.
 During much of the revolutionary period, the French used a newly invented calendar that fell into complete disuse after the revolutionary era.
 Different legislative bodies had rather similar names, not always translated uniformly into English.
-This article is intended as a central place to clarify these issues.
-For citations see the articles and also Ballard (2011); Furet (1989) Hanson (2004), Ross (1998) and Scott & Rothaus (1985).

 The three estates

 The estates of the realm in ancien régime France were: